 The most common problem agencies report is Lack of time.
 I hear it every day.
 Most agencies handle agency growth as a secondary effort, after and in between client work.
 After all, clients pay the bills, right?
 If business development isn’t your most important client, you will never find enough time.
 What if you told your clients, I’m sorry, I didn’t have enough time to get your work done?
 You have to treat your agency as your most important client.
 If you don’t, all the other factors you will see in the survey and what you experience every day will continue, and your win rate will reflect it.
 Current income is important, but future income is essential to the future of your agency.

 I am surprised that No consistent BD program did not score higher.
-No matter the size of the agency, we are all guilty of taking our eye off the ball when client demands soar, multiple RFPs come through, staff turnover and the many other factors that impact the agency.
+No matter the agency's size, we are all guilty of taking our eye off the ball when client demands soar, multiple RFPs come through, staff turnover, and the many other factors that impact the agency.
 The truth is, a well-planned new business program can be consistently executed to keep a pipeline full despite most of the obstacles agencies face.
 And, a well-planned program requires much less time to execute until the best prospects surface, allow agencies to spend their expertise on the right parts of the BD program where it counts the most.

 The full list of reasons: